How to Create a Website from Scratch

 SEO is the process of making your website visible on major search engines like Google and Bing.
 If you don’t optimize your website for SEO, it simply won’t get found.

-During this stage, you can go ahead and create an SEO-friendly website architecture, write meta descriptions and title tags, and compress your images to optimize fast loading times.
+During this stage, you can go ahead and create an SEO-friendly website architecture, write meta descriptions and title tags, convincing texts, and compress your images to optimize fast loading times.

 At this point, SEO will become an agile process.
 This means as you complete your project, you’ll need to revisit this step.
 For example, once your website goes live and has a domain, you should perform an audit.